 Some examples of props we might see during the tournament could include a mix of over/under style wagers, or yes or no questions, just to name a few.

 You may see World Cup props like:

-Will Team USA be eliminated at the 2022 World Cup?
+Will Team USA be eliminated from the 2026 World Cup?

 - Eliminated Group Stage +200